deanishe/alfred-searchio/README.md

 ## Languages ##

-The `-l` or `--language` argument to `search.py` doesn't follow any hard-and-fast rules: it depends on the search engine you're using.
+The `-l` or `--lang` argument to `search.py` doesn't follow any hard-and-fast rules: it depends on the search engine you're using.
 With some search engines (Google, Wikipedia, Wiktionary, Bing, DuckDuckGo), it's a language, e.g. `uk` = Ukrainian.
 In others (Yahoo!, Amazon, Ask), it's treated as a region, e.g. `uk` = United Kingdom.

 Some search engines (Bing, DuckDuckGo, eBay) do not provide language-specific suggestions, but actioning the result will open a list of language-specific results in your browser.